2025 Convergence Dates: Tuesday, August 12 to Saturday, August 23rd

 - Side Project: Select artists will develop in-process work with 8-hours of rehearsal time and a small materials budget.
 While many Side Projects are genre-specific, collaboration with artists from other fields is encouraged to stretch your ideas and bring new dimensions to your work.

-- Umbrella Project: The entire cohort collaborates over 20 hours of rehearsal to create an inclusive work guided by a director with a clear vision for integrating the talents of each artist.
-Choreographers might design costumes while researchers play the drums and painters transform environmental data into stunning visuals.
+- Umbrella Project: The whole cohort joins forces for 20 hours of rehearsal to create a collaborative piece, guided by a director with a clear vision for integrating the talents of each artist.
+Choreographers might design costumes while researchers play the drums and painters transform environmental data into stunning visuals–everyone brings their skills into the mix in new, unexpected ways.

-- Workshop: All artists lead entry level workshops in their area of expertise and attend workshops led by other members of the cohort.
-These immersive sessions are central to the residency, giving you the chance to exchange skills, experiment with new techniques, and incorporate fresh ideas into your project and practice.
+- Workshop: Each artist leads an entry-level workshop in their area of expertise, and attend workshops led by other members of the cohort.
+These immersive sessions are central to the residency, giving you the chance to exchange skills, experiment with new techniques, and bring fresh ideas into your project and practice.

-- Open Lab Performance: On the final day, artists present their work-in-progress during an informal showcase, adding urgency and focus to the creative process.
-While the performances include basic technical elements, they are designed to focus on process over polish.
+- Open Lab Performance: On the final day, artists present their in-progress work during an informal showcase, adding urgency and focus to the creative process.
+While the performances include basic technical elements, they are designed to prioritize process over polish.
 Afterward, the audience provides feedback to help artists refine and propel projects forward.

 - Daily Check-Ins: Each day begins with a group movement class and check-in.
 These inclusive activities help artists ground themselves, reflect, and connect, ensuring everyone starts the day energized and aligned.